tillsc/mannschafts_manager/README.md

 ## Installation

 * Clone the repository with `git clone git@github.com:tillsc/mannschafts_manager.git`
-* Create a MySQL DB on your server and initialize it with the schema in `db_schema.sql`.
+* Create an emtpy MySQL database on your server and initialize it with the SQL in `db_schema.sql`
 * Configure the database connection in `config.inc.php`
-* Copy everithing via FTP or SCP to your server
+* Copy everything via FTP or SCP to your server